CodingTwist/replybot/README.md

 # replybot
 A reply bot

-A dumb mod with everything hardcoding lol
+A dumb mod with everything hardcoded lol